notAperson535/OneClick-macOS-Simple-KVM/docs/migrating.md

 ### Coming from OSX-KVM

-If you want to come from OSX-KVM, maybe for stability, it will be a little harder and take a little longer.
+If you want to come from OSX-KVM, maybe for stability, There is one extra step.
 First, place the BaseSystem file and the file that has macOS installed into the OneClick-macOS-Simple-KVM folder.
 Then, rename the file that has macOS installed (usually mac_hdd_ng.img) to macOS.img.
 Then run this command.
 ```
 qemu-img convert -f qcow2 -O qcow2 macOS.img macOS.qcow2
 ```